AndreA by AndreA

 We've compiled the best of the best in Reykjanes Peninsula and the South Coast (with the Golden Circle) - browse our top choices for the top things to see or do during your stay.

 Behind a green door, right off the main road that leads through Selfoss, is a collection of beautiful curios waiting to be discovered.
-Gallery Flói is the pride of Fanndís Hulda, a local artist who makes glass beads, ceramics, handmade soaps in the shape of lambs, and much more, all of which are popular gift items with locals and tourists alike.
+Gallery Flói is the pride of Fanndís Hulda, a local artist who makes glass beads, ceramics, handmade candles, and much more, all of which are popular gift items with locals and tourists alike.
+Opening hours change seasonally, so make sure to check online before you go.

 This nonprofit wool workshop is housed in an old white house by the Ring Road.
 Since the 1990s, local women have been knitting here and selling their wares, including lopapeysa (the iconic Icelandic wool sweater that has kept Icelanders warm for centuries).
 They also sell yarn and knitting needles, so visitors can learn how to make their own sweaters.